-Advisory Panel.Amy is open to ideas from the council or public.
+Advisory Panel.
+Amy is open to ideas from the council or public.
 USFS EAB Sampling Project Partnered with Laurie Kerzicnik, Montana State University, to conduct destructive branch sampling in four cities (Bozeman, Helena, Billings, Missoula).
 The objective was for detection and education/outreach.
 Discussion: Is the \$25,000 funding for the Emerald Ash Borer funds adequate to reach your goals?
 It is a good amount of money for purchasing ad space, it is not the only funding the program has available.
-Potential ideas for spreading 'Don't Move Firewood" message: poster should be hung in local sporting goods stores.
+Potential ideas for spreading 'Don't Move Firewood'' message: poster should be hung in local sporting goods stores.
 Creating a lesson plan for school age kids.
 How is the EAB external quarantine being enforce and has there been pushback or need to utilize it?
 Industry members are familiar with the requirements.
 Amy and The Nature Conservancy's education and outreach efforts have made the industry aware of the situation.
-It is very important that Montana enforces their own external quarantines, antidotal evidence shows states without an external quarantine receive mass amounts of untreated, mixed, hardwood firewood, which, may contain EAB.
+It is very important that Montana enforces their own external quarantine, antidotal evidence shows states without an external quarantine receive mass amounts of untreated, mixed, hardwood firewood, which, may contain EAB.
 Implementation of an external quarantine has been variable between states.
-For questions about the 'Don't Move Firewood' or any firewood outreach reach out to Leigh Greenwood (Lgreenwood@tnc.org).
+For questions about the 'Don't Move Firewood' or any firewood outreach reach out to Leigh Greenwood ( Lgreenwood@tnc.org ).
 The renaming of Lymantria dispar will be finalized and announced January or February of 2022.
 Amy is currently working with the tree pest education and outreach group to coordinate information dissemination efforts.
 First quarter meeting in 2022 should focus on feral hogs and terrestrial plants updates.
 Noxious Weed Education/Outreach Campaign Shantell Frame-Martin, Montana Noxious Weed Education Campaign (MNWEC) Project Coordinator- MSU The Montana Statewide Noxious Weed and Education Campaign was started in 1995.
 In 2012 the campaign was rebranded to what we know today, Montana Noxious Weed Education Campaign.
 MNWEC strives to provide county weed coordinators, state, federal and tribal land managers with the materials they need to meet their-area specific educational goals.
 It also strives to build and work to strengthen a concise, cohesive statewide noxious weed education campaign message.
 MNWEC has focused on targeting small acreage landowners, real estate professionals/ developers, and recreationalists coming into Montana.
 MNWEC project highlights include: published educational campaigns in the 2021 Hunting and Fishing regulations.
 Partnered with MISC to create an "all campaigns" poster.
 Successful outdoor and television advertisements.
 Created two Montana Noxious Weeds Education Program and Montana Invasive Species Education curriculums for students k-9.
 Create MNWEP trainings for Real Estate Professionals.
-Recently completed the 'Noxious vs. Native' and 'Friend vs. Foe' video series.
-Drought & Hay Facebook advertising campaign.
-Partnered with Montana Weed Control Association to create a survey for promotional items
+Partnered with Montana Weed Control Association to create a survey for promotional items Adopt a Trailhead Program- Montana Similar to the Adopt a Highway program, volunteers/civic group adopt a trailhead and required to do trail maintenance and noxious weed pulls once a year.
+Signs and kiosks are installed at adopted trailhead.